pmckeown/testing-for-supportability-article/README.md

 that too.

 APMs don't generally give you details of internal application logic failures.
-They might show you a spate of 401/403 responses but they can't generally give more details that that.
+They might show you a spate of 401/403 responses but they can't generally give more detail than that.

 Your logs are key and must clearly show that (for example) the bearer tokens being presented are rejected due to key signing incompatibility.
 Or highlight that some business logic is failing due to data assumptions that are not true in the current environment.

-Sometimes fixing things is a simple as "turning it off and on again" but sometimes it is much harder and visibility into what the system is doing is your most important tool.
+Sometimes fixing things is as simple as "turning it off and on again" but sometimes it is much harder and visibility into what the system is doing is your most important tool.

 ### Write Good Logs